KSCA (FM)

-KSCA (101.9 MHz, "LA Nueva 101.9") is a commercial FM radio station licensed to Glendale, California and broadcasting to the Greater Los Angeles area.
-KSCA is owned by TelevisaUnivision, and it airs a regional Mexican radio format.
-The station has studios and offices on Center Drive (near Interstate 405) in West Los Angeles.
-KSCA's transmitter is on Mount Wilson.
+KSCA (101.9 FM, "LA Nueva 101.9") is a commercial radio station licensed to Glendale, California, United States, and serving Greater Los Angeles.
+Owned by TelevisaUnivision, KSCA airs a regional Mexican format, with studios on Center Drive (near Interstate 405) in West Los Angeles and transmitter on Mount Wilson.

 KSCA broadcasts in the HD Radio format.
-KSCA is also broadcast on a 90-watt booster station in Santa Clarita, California, KSCA-FM1 at 101.9 FM.
+KSCA is also broadcast on booster KSCA-FM1 (101.9 FM) in Santa Clarita, California.

 History

 Early years

-The station first signed on the air on March 22, 1952 as KUTE, originally programming a "good music" format from studios in downtown Los Angeles and transmitter atop Flint Peak, just west of the Rose Bowl in Pasadena.
+The station first signed on the air on March 22, 1952, as KUTE, originally programming a "good music" format from studios in downtown Los Angeles and transmitter atop Flint Peak, just west of the Rose Bowl in Pasadena.
 It was owned by Robert P. Adams, who served as its president and general manager.

 In 1972, KUTE was sold to the Progress Radio Network (which changed its name to Tracy Broadcasting one year later) and changed hands again in 1979 to Inner City Broadcasting Corporation, a black-owned radio company based in New York City.
-It was during this tenure that KUTE shifted to a Disco format under Inner City's first year of ownership.
+It was during this tenure that KUTE shifted to a disco format under Inner City's first year of ownership.